common-voice/common-voice/CONTRIBUTING.md

 Help us add more sentences for other volunteers to read.
 We've written [a detailed guide on Discourse on how to contribute new sentences](https://discourse.mozilla.org/t/readme-how-to-see-my-language-on-common-voice/31530).

-**Please note**, we do **not** accept any direct pull requests to change localization content, which is managed and merged through Mozilla's Pontoon localization system.
-If you have any suggestions for streamlining or editing any existing translations, please check out your language on the [Common Voice project on Pontoon](https://pontoon.mozilla.org/projects/common-voice/).
+**Please note**, we do **not** accept any direct pull requests for adding new sentences or changing localization content.
+All of that is managed and merged through Mozilla's Pontoon localization system.
+If you have any suggestions for adding or editing translations, please check out your language on the [Common Voice project on Pontoon](https://pontoon.mozilla.org/projects/common-voice/).
 A community reviewer will check and approve them, and then they will be auto-incorporated into the website in our next deployment.

 ### Bug Fixes and Feature Enhancements